mk12/furious-fowls/README.md

 I originally wrote Furious Fowls in my ICS2O high school class using [Processing] and [fisica].
 This repository is my rewrite of that ten years later.

+## Usage

+To play the game, visit https://mk12.github.io/furious-fowls.

+To hack on the game, run `npm install`, and then:

+- `npm run dev` to serve the app and auto-rebuild.
+- `npm run build` to build an optimized app bundle.
+- `npm run tc` to typecheck the code.
+- `npm run fix` to format and lint the code.

 ## Gameplay

 Win this innovative game by catapulting red birds into the makeshift shelters protecting green pigs.
 The level is cleared once each pig has gone _Poof!_